nshireme/job-workflow/README.md

 ```

 #### <a name="cleaning-up"></a>Cleaning Up
 1. You'll notice that in your `Work` folder, a `job.txt` appeared.
-The `automate-workflow.tcl` script wrote the file path to your newly created folders to a text file so the run.bat can open your cover letter ane resume.
+The `automate-workflow.tcl` script wrote the file path to your newly created folders to a text file so the `run.bat` can open your cover letter ane resume.
 You don't have to delete this file manually, the `run.bat` can do it for you.

 **Example**:
 ```batch
 C:\Users\nshireme\Documents\Work\job.txt, Delete (Y/N)? y
 ```
 #### <a name="configuration"></a>Configuration

+**Changing the filename**
+1. Open the `automate-workflow.tcl` in any text editor, locate the `coverletterresume` variable, and change the filename. **Do not** change anything else.
+2. Save and exit the editor.